zextras/tech-doc/source/_includes/adminpanel/domains-ce.rst

    .. tab-item:: Configuration

-      The options listed here allows to specify forwarding addresses, to prevent e-mail messages to be saved locally, and to enable ActiveSync, if these operations are allowed by the administrator.
+      The options listed here allows to specify forwarding addresses and to prevent e-mail messages to be saved locally, if these operations are allowed by the administrator.
 Values for these options can be set from the CLI: please refer to section :ref:`cli-features` for more information.

    .. tab-item:: User Preferences